bobbl/rudolv/README.md

 Run one iteration of [EEMBC CoreMark](https://www.eembc.org/coremark/) with Icarus Verilog:

-    make -C sw/coremark/ run-icarus
+    cd sw/coremark/
+    ./make.sh icarus

 The results can be found in `sw/coremark/coremark/run1.log`.
 Since this is a simulation, the error message can be ignored and the computed iterations/sec corresponds to CoreMark/MHz.

-To get the CoreMark of an FPGA implementation, build an image with UART output and send it to the bootloader:
+To get the CoreMark of an FPGA implementation, build an ELF image with UART output that executes 1000 iterations and send it to the bootloader:

-    make -C sw/coremark/ build-uart
+    cd sw/coremark/
+    ./make.sh elf 1000
-    sw/bootloader/send_elf.sh /dev/ttyUSB1 sw/coremark/coremark_uart.elf
+    ../bootloader/send_elf.sh /dev/ttyUSB1 build/coremark_iter_1000.elf

+CoreMark requires the benchmark to run for at least 10 seconds.
+If RudolV is too fast, build an ELF file image with more iterations and send this one to the bootloader.

-The CoreMark/MHz of RudolV is 0.892.
+The CoreMark/MHz of RudolV is 1.295 and 0.892 without bitwise multiplier and divider.